Palkonda Hills

 Palkonda Hills are a range of hills that form a part of the Eastern Ghats in the southern Indian state of Andhra Pradesh.
 Meaning "milk hills", they run along a northwest to southeast direction, culminating at the pilgrimage centre of Tirupati.

 Etymology

 The name Palkonda translates into "milk hills", a combination of the Telugu words pāl meaning milk and konda meaning hill.
 The name is attributed to the presence of pasture grounds in them.

 Geographical extent

 The Palkonda range has a southeast to northwest orientation and traverse the districts of Anantapur and Kadapa.
 These hills average 2,000 ft in elevation.
 The highest point of the range is at Buttaid where it reaches a height of 3,060 ft.
-A westward extension of the range in Anantapur forms the Seshachalam Hills.
+Seshachalam Hills, in the Kadapa and Chitoor district, are closely located.

 Geology

 The Palkonda hills are relict mountains that can be traced back to the Cambrian period.
 They have over the course of over 500 million years been eroded by the Penner river and its tributaries.
 The hills are largely composed of quartzite formations interspersed with lava and slate deposits.